This section offers questions to explore and new concepts to mull over.

 The DAG was established in 1938 and has served the diocese for just over 80 years.
 DAG has helped set up new churches and their altar guilds, equipped chaplains going to WWII, Korea and Vietnam.
-It served congregational altar guilds as they lived through the culture changes of the 60s and 70’s.
-DAG is a source for information on where to find information on or sources for vestments and paraments, where to have vestments, vessels, crosses repaired and how to handle special services and protocols, where to purchase or borrow a funeral pall on short notice.
+It served congregational altar guilds as they lived through the culture changes of the 1960s and 70s and the digital revolution and the transformations it brought of the 80s, 90s and 2000s.

 Some have written that altar guilds are the preparers and keepers of the timeless worship and ancient traditions of our episcopal church.
-We also reflect in our ministry the realities of our time and context, and the adaptations we make as we live into our ministries through the decades.
+We also reflect in our ministry the realities of our time and context, and the adaptations we make as we live into our ministries through the decades and centuries.

-Altar guilds may be the mediators between the timelessness of our traditions and worship and the calls of a new century.
-Last, but perhaps most important DAG meets as a community, face-to-face to learn, worship and break bread together as a way of bonding across current social norms of digital separateness and loneliness.
+Altar guilds may be the mediators between the timelessness of our traditions and worship and the calls of new centuries.
+The Diocesan Altar Guild meets as a community, face-to-face, to learn; worship; work together in the face of declining numbers; to reflect ethnic and cultural diversity and the current digital social norms of separateness and loneliness.

 Is it time to re-imagine this ministry or to conclude it?

 The Concept Of Liminal Space

 Liminal spaces is a phrase is being used in sermons and presentations to describe special places where the veil between reality and the holy is lifted, when it becomes thin, more permeable and we experience the presence of God.
 These liminal spaces can be felt on mountain-tops, by the sea, in the woods.
 A sense of sacred and the presence of God can be felt looking at art, listening to music and especially working in the chancel and at the altar.